 “We would be much more concerned about a young person in recovery going running alone,” explains Gill.
 “There is the risk of runs getting longer and more frequent and no benefits of socialising with others.”
 If a young person prefers going to the gym to team sports, see if you can join them at the gym so their exercise is not a lone activity without time limits.

-Normally, it is the compulsive approach to exercise which may still need to be considered and after discharge.
-“Think about the motivation an individual has for exercising,” explains Sue Taylor, HCA, who also works on the Programme for Parents.
+Normally, it is the compulsive approach to exercise which may still need to be considered after discharge.
+“Think about the motivation an individual has for exercising,” explains Sue Taylor, HCA, who also works on the Programme for Parents at Schoen Clinic Newbridge.
 “Your daughter or son might say – ‘It makes me feel better’.
 This is exactly the role of sports and exercise for many, many people.
 But if the individual feels bad and guilty and bad if they don’t exercise, that is an indication they still have a problematic relationship with exercise.”